Azathothas/Stars/README.md

 ## Batchfile

-- [Atlas-OS/Atlas](https://github.com/Atlas-OS/Atlas) – 🚀 An open and lightweight modification to Windows, designed to optimize performance, privacy and security.
+- [Atlas-OS/Atlas](https://github.com/Atlas-OS/Atlas) – 🚀 An open and lightweight modification to Windows, designed to optimize performance, privacy and usability.
 - [K3V1991/ADB-and-FastbootPlusPlus](https://github.com/K3V1991/ADB-and-FastbootPlusPlus) – A small Application for Windows that allows you to install the latest Version of ADB and Fastboot Files on the Computer without installing the entire Android SDK Package + Toolkit & Commands
 - [WindowsAddict/IDM-Activation-Script](https://github.com/WindowsAddict/IDM-Activation-Script) – An open source tool to activate and reset trial of Internet Download Manager
 - [blibdoolpoolp/Cloudflared-RDP-Tutorial-Free](https://github.com/blibdoolpoolp/Cloudflared-RDP-Tutorial-Free) – This tutorial offers a comprehensive guide on setting up secure Remote Desktop (RDP) & SSH connections using Cloudflare's Cloudflared service.
 This tutorial aims to provide users with a method to access their desktops remotely without compromising security, leveraging Cloudflare's tunneling technology to create a safe, encrypted connection path.